-The use of pairs for preaching and serving continued to be used after Christ's death.
+The use of such arrangement for evangelism and serving continued to be used after Christ's death.
 For example, after Paul and Barnabas were ordained apostles (Acts 13:1 - 3), they evangelized several places during what is called Paul's first missionary journey.
-A few years later, Paul and Silas preach together during Paul's second missionary journey while the pair of Barnabas and Mark revisits Christians on the island of Cyprus.
+A few years later, Paul and Silas preached together during Paul's second missionary journey while Barnabas and Mark revisits Christians on the island of Cyprus.

 The testimony of one person is not considered acceptable by God (see 1Corinthians 14:29, 2Corinthians 13:1).
 In the Old Testament, the testimony of a single person was not considered sufficient to convict someone of murder (Numbers 35:30, Deuteronomy 17:6).
 In fact, two or three witness were required in order to establish that a person committed a sin worthy of punishment (Deuteronomy 19:15).